valencydickson/rest-countries-api/README.md

 ## Overview

-Users should be able to:
+Users would be able to:

 - See all countries from the API on the homepage
 - Search for a country using an `input` field